Whiskey & Bourbon "K" Ads

 Kessler

-Full color 10" x 12 1/2" ad shows a bottle of Kessler Whiskey surrounded by different types of glasses filled with different types of drinks that are possible.
+Full color 10" x 12 1/2" ad shows a bottle of Kessler Whiskey surrounded by different types of glasses filled with different types of drinks that could be made, assorted pieces of fruit cut up, the bottle cap and the glass thing used for stirring drinks up with.
 The ad headline says "Smooth as Silk Kessler.
 It helps the party go smoother."

 November 19, 1971